Firoze Manji: Background

 Firoze Manji was born in Kenya, to Kenya's "Biscuit Baron" Madatally Manji and his wife Fatima.
 After obtaining a dentistry degree from the University of Newcastle upon Tyne, he started his career as a dentist working as a prison dentist and part-time as an immigration advisor at the Hammersmith Law Centre, London.
-He obtained MSc in Dental Public Health from the London Hospital Medical College, University of London; and a PhD from the Faculty of Medicine at the University of London.
+He obtained an MSc degree in Dental Public Health from the London Hospital Medical College, University of London; and a PhD from the Faculty of Medicine at the University of London.

 Career

-Firoze Manji is the publisher of Daraja Press presenter of podcasting series Organising in the time of COVID-19.
+Firoze Manji is the publisher of Daraja Press and presenter of the podcast series Organising in the time of COVID-19.
 He is also the founder and former editor-in-chief of the pan-African social justice newsletter and website Pambazuka News and Pambazuka Press.
 He is the founder and former executive director of Fahamu - Networks for Social Justice.
 He has published widely on health, social policy, human rights and political sciences, and authored and edited a range of books on social justice in Africa, including on women's rights, trade justice, on China's role in Africa, and on the uprisings in Africa.
 He is co-editor, with Sokari Ekine, of African Awakenings: The Emerging Revolutions and co-editor with Bill Fletcher Jr, of Claim No Easy Victories: The Legacy of Amilcar Cabral.
-He has authored chapters in several books, including Culture, Power and Resistance: reflections on the ideas of Amilcar Cabral in the State of Power 2017 published by the Transnational Institute; and: “Emancipation, freedom or taxonomy?
-What does it mean to be African?” in Racism After Apartheid (Wits University Press), 2019.
+He has authored chapters in several books, including "Culture, Power and Resistance: Reflections on the ideas of Amilcar Cabral" in the State of Power 2017 published by the Transnational Institute; and "Emancipation, freedom or taxonomy?
+What does it mean to be African?" in Racism After Apartheid (Wits University Press), 2019.

 Manji has previously worked as director of Pan-African Baraza for Thoughtworks, as Africa program director for Amnesty International, Chief Executive of the Aga Khan Foundation (UK), and Regional Representative for Health Sciences in Eastern and Southern Africa for the Canadian International Development Research Centre (IDRC), researcher at the Kenya Medical Research Institute, and lecturer in the Faculty of Medicine in Dental Public Health, University of Nairobi.
-He was managing director of TWIN / TWIN Trading 1997-1997.
-He served as a member of the Permanent Peoples’ Tribunal on the Role of TNCs in Southern Africa (2018-9).
+He was managing director of TWIN / TWIN Trading 1997–1997.
+He served as a member of the Permanent Peoples' Tribunal on the Role of TNCs in Southern Africa (2018-9).